 Ranked 39th by Golfstat entering the NCAA Regional, the Tigers finished the season with a tie for 20th at the NCAA National Tournament at Rich Harvest Farms in Sugar Grove, Illinois.
-The Tigers tied fifth-ranked Florida State on the challening course, giving the program its first top 20 final ranking.
+The Tigers tied fifth-ranked Florida State on the challenging course, giving the program its first top 20 final ranking.
 It meant Hester had led two different programs to top 20 national finishes in consecutive years, as she had led Furman to a No. 20 finish at the 2016 NCAA Championships in Oregon.

-Hester was named the Southern Conference Coach of the Year each of her last two seasons at Furman after claiming SoCon Championships in 2015 and 2016.
+A winner of 18 tournaments in her 17 years as a head coach, Hester was named the Southern Conference Coach of the Year each of her last two seasons at Furman after claiming SoCon Championships in 2015 and 2016.
 Under her leadership, Furman produced the SoCon Player of the Year her last two seasons and the SoCon Freshman of the Year the last three.

 In 2016, Hester guided Furman to a 20th place finish at the NCAA Championship after finishing fourth at the NCAA Bryan Regional.
 One of Hester's first recruits at Furman, Taylor Totland placed 20th among the nation's individuals in 2016 after qualifying for the NCAA Championships the year before.
-Hester was named the 2016 Southeast Coach of the Year by the LPGA and was one of six finalist for the National Coach of the Year honor by the same organization.
+Hester was named the 2016 Southeast Coach of the Year by the LPGA and was one of six finalists for the National Coach of the Year honor by the same organization.

 While claiming her first SoCon Championship in 2015, five of Hester's student-athletes were honored on the All-SoCon Team, while three of her newcomers were named to the SoCon All-Freshman Team.
 Prior to the 2015 season, Hester led Furman to consecutive second place finishes at the SoCon Championships.